BlakeActionUCSD/cse15l-lab-reports/labReport3.md

 and wc gives us our output.
 Using -l and -c allows us to see the number of new lines and bytes.

-&emsp;  -type f (or -type d for directories) is a necessary tool that allows us to specify what we are searching for, especially when there are directories
-&emsp;and files with the same name.
+&emsp;  -type f (or -type d for directories) is a necessary tool that allows us to specify what we are searching for, especially when there are directories and files with the same name.

 &emsp;  -wc is a quick and simple to read information on files and directories.